aren55555/grpc-example/README.md

 A client has been implemented in ruby in `garage_client/app.rb`

+## Setup
+Make sure you have Go installed `brew install go` and Ruby installed `brew install ruby`.
+Once you have Ruby installed you will also need Ruby's bundler `gem install bundler`.

+Fetch this repo using `go get -u https://github.com/aren55555/grpc-example`

+Then do `cd $GOPATH/github.com/aren55555/grpc-example`

 ## Running
 First you need to convert the prot to Go and Ruby source files.
 To do this, from the root dir of this project execute `script/protogen`